 See Video Below — on a recent trip through Utah, I looked at the map and realized we would be driving near Zion National park.
 So we decided to take a spontaneous detour and drive through Zion National Park!
 It was not on our itinerary, but we decided to change up our plans!!!
 Neither of us had been there before, but we’re SO glad we did because it was gorgeous!

-Unlike traveling with airlines, trains, or busses, with an RV there are no restrictions on how much luggage you bring as long as it fits in the RV.
+Unlike traveling with airlines, trains, or busses, with an RV there are no major restrictions on how much luggage you bring as long as it fits in the RV.
 You have the luxury to pack everything that you will need, and even extras like sports equipment, bicycles, computers, etc. For example, we like having our own bikes with us so we can take bike rides and not have to rent them (again, saving money).
 And Josh loves to bring his golf clubs in case we stumble across a beautiful course that he wants to play.
 With our RV, we don’t have to pay extra to bring these items with us – as long as we have a place to store them in the RV.

 Another benefit is that most RVs come fully equipped.
 If you rent an RV, it should have many necessities already such as dishes, cutlery and even bedding.
 And when you own your RV then you will likely keep it stocked with all the necessities anyway — meaning that you could just show up with your clothes in a bag and be ready to hit the road!

-Family Time Together & Making Memories
+5. Family Time Together & Making Memories

-With the current busy life that many of us have, it can be hard finding time to connect with family.
+With the current busy life that many of us have, it can be hard to find time to connect with family.
 Since a motorhome acts as a small living area, you can’t help but have some “together time.”
 Going on RV trips enables parents spend quality time with their children, and gets everyone together without many of the distractions of modern life.
 At home, it may be easy to go in the backyard or get away from each other in different rooms of the house.
 With an RV you may have some space, but not like home — so chances are, everyone will be hanging out together throughout the days.